By Diane Spicer

 That's where the resources on this website come in.

-I've poured out what's in my head after 50 years on the trail, and invite you to find what you're looking for in two different ways:
+I've poured out what's in my head after 50+ years on the trail, and invite you to find what you're looking for:

-Don't forget to sign up for the free monthly newsletter!
+Don't forget to sign up for the free monthly newsletter to receive the latest hiking news and content from Hiking For Her.

 Yes, let's just admit right here that as we age, we become stronger and smarter hikers.